StevenBlack/intl/readme.md

 ![](./media/image10.png)

 **You can subclass the `cINTLCurrency` class to adapt it to your multi-currency needs.**  The `cINTLCurrency` class is used to localize currency fields so you can, among other things, swap the locale on the fly and adjust currency values dynamically.
-The native `cINTLCurrency` class works rather simply with one constant exchange rate per currency.
+The native `cINTLCurrency` class works with one constant exchange rate per currency.
 For more complex mechanisms — like currency conversion lookups as a function of time, subclass the `cINTLCurrency` class and implement what you need.